robertwilkinson9/ts-REST-api-for-mongodb/README.md

 This code started life from the ideas presented at https://dev.to/andrewbaisden/creating-react-node-apps-that-connect-to-postgresql-and-harperdb-41h3

 I used PostGresQL as my first backend to my react app, then decided that since I had only one table, that I would be better of with a NoSQL backend, so changed the code so that it worked with MongoDB rather than PgSQL.
-I then decide to chnage the JavaScript to TypeScript because I realised it was better.
+I then decide to change JavaScript to TypeScript because I realised it was better.

 The backend is configured by <em>config.json</em> in the <strong>config</strong> directory.